ppy/osu-wiki/news/2022/2022-09-30-changes-to-osu-sr-and-pp.md

 Previously, calculating the difficulty of arbitrary objects in a beatmap was prohibitively difficult from a development perspective.
 This was a significantly limiting factor in creating coded considerations for particular patterns and beatmapping concepts.

-Following a refactor effort by [Apo11o](https://osu.ppy.sh/users/9558549) involving [two](https://github.com/ppy/osu/pull/18368) [changes](https://github.com/ppy/osu/pull/18458), this is now much less of a problem, allowing for more specific and comprehensive adjustments to be made much more easily, or outright possible to begin with.
+Following a refactor effort by ::Apo11o::{ user-id=9558549 } involving [two](https://github.com/ppy/osu/pull/18368) [changes](https://github.com/ppy/osu/pull/18458), this is now much less of a problem, allowing for more specific and comprehensive adjustments to be made much more easily, or outright possible to begin with.

 These changes are now seeing use in both osu! and osu!taiko, with one example listed directly below.

 ### Improved double tap detection in speed

 It's extremely rare that maps need to be disqualified and put on hold from getting into the Ranked section because of pp abuse.
-However, push came to shove a few months ago when [pewdekz](https://osu.ppy.sh/users/5754859)'s mapset on [TAG underground - POSSESSION](https://osu.ppy.sh/beatmapsets/1691083#osu/3455732) was [held back forcefully by the NAT](https://osu.ppy.sh/beatmapsets/1691083/discussion/-/generalAll#/3020552).
+However, push came to shove a few months ago when ::pewdekz::{ user-id=5754859 }'s mapset on [TAG underground - POSSESSION](https://osu.ppy.sh/beatmapsets/1691083#osu/3455732) was [held back forcefully by the NAT](https://osu.ppy.sh/beatmapsets/1691083/discussion/-/generalAll#/3020552).

 Featuring incredibly quick double taps, *POSSESSION* unintentionally benefitted from a previous change that removed the speed cap, causing the system to consider the pattern to be much harder than it actually is during real play.
-Thanks to [this change](https://github.com/ppy/osu/pull/18692) by [Apo11o](https://osu.ppy.sh/users/9558549), this should now be fixed.
+Thanks to [this change](https://github.com/ppy/osu/pull/18692) by ::Apo11o::{ user-id=9558549 }, this should now be fixed.

 The system now compares the 300 hit window size to the time between the previous and the current object, and determines whether the player has enough breathing room after the current note to be able to comfortably double-tap in the first place.